Nelson-Cheung/i686-compiler/linux/Documentation/networking/operstates.rst

 Note that for certain kind of soft-devices, which are not managing any real hardware, it is possible to set this bit from userspace.
-One should use TLV IFLA_CARRIER to do so.
+One should use TVL IFLA_CARRIER to do so.

 netif_carrier_ok() can be used to query that bit.